 The application consists of an application form, MOU, letter of interest, curriculum vitae/resumé, and 2-4 recommendation letters along with two telephone interviews.
 Applications will be accepted through March 15, 2018.

 One-year training positions are available for psychologists and child psychiatrists.
-In addition to a demonstrated interest in infancy and early childhood, applicants must have a PhD or PsyD in clinical psychology and have completed an APA-accredited internship, or an MD and have completed a residency in child and adolescent psychiatry.
+In addition to a demonstrated interest in infancy and early childhood, applicants must have a PhD or PsyD in clinical, counseling, or school psychology and have completed an APA-accredited internship, or a MD and have completed a residency in child and adolescent psychiatry.
 Minorities and bilingual candidates are encouraged to apply (must be a U.S. citizen) since most of the fellow clinical site placements are bilingual settings.
 Although most of the trainees in the program are full-time, occasionally arrangements may be made to pursue training on a part-time basis.
 Selected candidates for fellowship positions must complete all graduate degree requirements and provide proof of degree prior to starting fellowship.
 Postdoctoral fellows receive a stipend plus benefits and paid leave during their training.

 In order to apply for a fellowship position, please submit the following by 5:00 p.m.
 MST on DECEMBER 13th

 All application materials should be submitted by email to: firstname.lastname@example.orgApplicants are responsible for ensuring that all of their application materials are received by the above deadline date; incomplete applications will not be reviewed.

 - Letter of interest (please include why you are interested in the Harris Program, what are your training goals, etc.)